rsyslog/rsyslog/source/configuration/modules/imudp.rst

 .. versionadded:: 7.3.9

-Appends the port the the inputname property.
+Appends the port the inputname property.
 Note that when no "name" is specified, the default of "imudp" is used and the port is appended to that default.
-So, for example, a listner port of 514 in that case will lead to an inputname of "imudp514".
+So, for example, a listener port of 514 in that case will lead to an inputname of "imudp514".
 The ability to append a port is most useful when multiple ports are defined for a single input and each of the inputnames shall be unique.
 Note that there currently is